Hagar-zakaria/Power-BI-Embedded-API-A-Complete-Handbook-for-Power-BI-Integration/README.md

 5. Programmatic Interaction: Enable developers to interact programmatically with embedded Power BI content, facilitating tasks such as data filtering and event handling.

 For example, embedding Power BI content in a web app using JavaScript involves steps like including the Power BI JavaScript library and creating a JavaScript file to handle embedding logic.
 Customization and authentication methods can be implemented as needed for specific app requirements.

+# Prerequisites:

+1. You need a Power BI account Pro or Premium  and a workspace with the reports or dashboards you want to embed.
+2. Obtain an embed token and report/dashboard ID for the content you want to embed.